Observation

 Aspect Structured Observation Unstructured Observation

-Approach Pre-defined variables Open and flexible
+Approach Pre-defined variables and procedures Flexible and open-ended

 Data collection Systematic Exploratory